 Miguel spurred me to read Saramago’s 1984 novel The Year of the Death of Ricardo Reis, translated by Giovanni Pontiero, which follows Baltasar and Blimunda, the one I read earlier this year, and of course stars the great imaginary poet Ricardo Reis.

-Despite the big events in the background, little happens in foreground of the novel: Reis begins an affair with a chambermaid that deepens in surprising ways, pursues an affair with another woman of his own class – some surprises there, too, half-heartedly restarts his medical practice, and writes poems.
-He also meets, once in a while, with the deceased Fernando Pessoa:
+Despite the big events in the background, little happens in foreground of the novel: Reis begins an affair with a chambermaid that deepens in surprising ways, pursues an affair with another woman of his own class – some surprises there, too - half-heartedly restarts his medical practice, and writes poems.
+He also meets, once in a while, the deceased Fernando Pessoa:

 He recognized him at once, though they had not seen each other for many years.
 Nor did he think it strange that Fernando Pessoa should be sitting there waiting for him.
 He said Hello, not expecting a reply, absurdity does not always obey logic, but Pessoa did in fact reply, saying Hello, and stretched out his hand, then they embraced.
 Well, how have you been, one of them asked, or both, not that it matters, the question is so meaningless.
 (64-5)